Functions for working with text (UTF-8 strings) and character values. Read the value of a variable and put a reference to it on the stack

 pub fn is_uppercase(self: text) -> boolean

-True if all characters are uppercase letters.
+True if the text is non-empty and all characters are uppercase letters.

 pub fn is_uppercase(self: character) -> boolean